These tests can only be used inside the debugger and only when focused

 trace.
 On the other hand, if the same term occurs within

-the action part, it sets the debugger mode to
+the action part, then it sets the debugger mode to

 To support the querying of the action variables in the action part, the following breakpoint condition is provided: